Nidhi3338/Microsoft_azure/README.md

 b. shared responsibility model , in traditional computers there where datacenter which was taken care of and if the cilent wanted any details they had to rely on the employee working in datacenter

 - Then, for some things, the responsibility depends on the situation.
 If you’re using a cloud SQL database, the cloud provider would be responsible for maintaining the actual database.
 However, you’re still responsible for the data that gets ingested into the database.
 If you deployed a virtual machine and installed an SQL database on it, you’d be responsible for database patches and updates, as well as maintaining the data and information stored in the database.
-- as the datacenter has shifted to cloud they have three difrrent models IAAS , PAAS ,SAAS.
+- as the datacenter has shifted to cloud they have three diffrent models IAAS , PAAS ,SAAS.
 - IaaS places the most responsibility on the consumer, with the cloud provider being responsible for the basics of physical security, power, and connectivity.
 On the other end of the spectrum
 -  SaaS places most of the responsibility with the cloud provider.
 PaaS, being a middle ground between IaaS and SaaS
 -  Saas-Paas-Iaas
 -  You’ll always be responsible for:
 The information and data stored in the cloud
 ,Devices that are allowed to connect to your cloud (cell phones, computers, and so on)